melbcc/QR-Code-Reader/doc/setup.md

 **Need to Debug?**

-To read the log output of those services, you can "attach" to a screen session by re-attaching to a screen session:
+To read the log output of those services, you can "attach" to a `screen` session with:

 ```
 screen -r runDB